 Jak, a former co-worker who became a good friend, married his soulmate.
 Their wedding, held at their home in Clifton along the Little Miami River, allowed their dogs to celebrate right along with their guests.
 Jak and Diane planted a tree to commemorate the occasion.
 We all contributed covered dishes for the reception.
 Over dinner and afterwards, stimulating conversations filled the air as we reconnected with old friends or made new ones.
 It was a glorious, joy-filled celebration of love.

-Last Saturday evening I received a phone call from a mutual friend.
+Last Saturday evening I received a phone call from a friend.
 This was the second time she called me with news of the death of a mutual friend … one soulmate losing the love of their life way too soon.

 While Karen didn’t have any details at the time, we learned later that Diane died earlier that day of an aneurysm.
 She was only 58 years old.
 We could hardly find words to express our shock and heartbreak.